Skip to Content

 You can also peek through viewing windows into the rooms of the cheese-making facility.

-Visit the Salt Spring Island Cheese company:
+Visit the Salt Spring Island Cheese company

-The farm shop is open every day (except Christmas, Boxing Day and New Year’s Day).
+The farm shop at Salt Spring Island Cheese is open every day (except Christmas, Boxing Day and New Year’s Day).

 Summer hours are from 10:00 am to 5:00 pm.
-In winter, Salt Spring Island Cheese closes an hour earlier at 4:00 pm.
+In winter, they close an hour earlier at 4:00 pm.

 16) Swim at Cusheon Lake